anilabraham-IT/IntuneEDU/IntuneEDU/how-do-i-add-devices-ios.md

    [Your School's] iOS Team
    [Address]**

-5. When prompted, sign in with your Apple ID.
-Logging in lets you install the Company Portal app and install the management profile that will let you access your school's resources, such as email and apps.  //lenewsad Do they really need to sign in here?
-Is the Company portal app really installed?
 6. Agree to the **Terms and Conditions** and decide whether you want to send diagnostic information to Apple.
 7. Once you complete your enrollment, your device may prompt you to take more actions.
-Some of these steps might be entering your password for email access or setting up a passcode. //lenewsad What is actually involved?
+Some of these steps might be entering your password for email access or setting up a passcode. //lenewsad What is involved?

 ## Find out more
 - [Find out more about the **Set up School PCs** app](https://docs.microsoft.com/education/windows/use-set-up-school-pcs-app)